gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 When the upper layer protocols require support of SCTP Restart for associations using the DTLS chunk, as in case of 3GPP NG-C protocol {{ETSI-TS-38.413}}, the endpoint needs to support also the protected SCTP Restart procedure described below.
-Implementing the protected restart procedure is RECOMMENDED, however not required as persistent secure storage of the restart DTLS Key Context is needed.
+Implementation of the protected restart procedure is RECOMMENDED; however, it is not required, as it relies on the availability of persistent secure storage for the restart DTLS key context.
 An endpoint will know that its peer supports this protected SCTP restart procedure from the DTLS Key Management parameter's R bit
 {{key-management-parameter}}.

 The protected SCTP restart procedure keeps the security characteristics of